fsharpn00b/JSMonad/README.md

 // result === Option.Some (1);
 ```

-We recommend you use Monad.monad_eval_2 () rather than Monad.monad_eval (), because Monad.monad_eval_2 adds values to the context that are related to the child monad class.
-For example, MaybeMonad.monad_eval_2 adds a reference to DiscriminatedUnion.Option, so you can use Option.Some () and Option.None in the monadic code.
+We recommend you use Monad.monad_eval_2 () rather than Monad.monad_eval (), because Monad.monad_eval_2 () adds values to the context that are related to the child monad class.
+For example, MaybeMonad.monad_eval_2 () adds a reference to the Option type defined in Utils/DiscriminatedUnion.js, so you can use Option.Some () and Option.None in the monadic code.

 If you use 'let' in monadic code, the parser translates into the function monad_let (). monad_let () adds a name and value to the context.
 For example, the following code works.